-New Orleans has a quite a fascinating history.
-There has been a lot of intrigue, mystery and murder throughout its 300 year existence giving the dead good reason to remain behind and haunt the city.
-New Orleans is widely considered one of the most haunted places in New Orleans that you can explore on a tour or on your own.
+New Orleans has a fascinating haunted history.
+There has been a lot of intrigue, mystery, and murder throughout its 300-year existence giving the dead good reason for its reputation as the most haunted city in America.
+These are the most haunted places in New Orleans that you can explore on a tour or on your own.

 When you visit you must make sure to check out some haunted New Orleans tours, visit its many graveyards, and explore the city after dark.

-New Orleans Haunted Tours – All Questions Answered
+New Orleans Haunted Tours – All Your Questions Answered

 Haunted places usually have a lot of water around them.
 New Orleans is surrounded by a lot of water.
 It’s not just a coastal city, it is engulfed in water from Lake Pontchartrain to the Mississippi River.